Updated: October 16, 2020 at 8:45AM

 Scientific understanding of the COVID-19 virus is evolving rapidly, as are technologies and therapeutics to detect and treat it.
 However, until a vaccination is discovered or the virus abates, the best medical advice is that each of us must adopt habits and norms designed to prevent us from catching or spreading the virus.

-We are implementing a number of public health protocols including expectations regarding wearing masks, physical distancing, frequent hand washing, and other hygiene measures.
-These efforts will be accompanied by an extensive communications campaign and signage across campus.
+We have implemented a number of public health protocols including expectations regarding wearing masks, physical distancing, frequent hand washing, and other hygiene measures.
+These efforts are accompanied by an extensive communications campaign and signage across campus.

 All of these steps are being taken to protect the entire community as we return to the university’s core mission of teaching and research.
 We recognize that individual circumstances, including age and certain underlying health conditions, can increase the risk that, if acquired, the course of the virus can be more severe.

-Therefore, in addition to all the protocols and changes already described, we are implementing, for the fall 2020 semester, a streamlined process for responding to individual requests for further accommodations related to COVID-19 based on personal circumstances.
-We may extend accommodations into the spring 2021 semester, without further requirements, as we learn more about the course of COVID-19.
+Therefore, in addition to all the protocols and changes already described, we have implemented a streamlined process for responding to individual requests for further accommodations related to COVID-19 based on personal circumstances.

 Such accommodations could include measures such as: a special configuration of classrooms or workspaces, beyond those already planned; a change in the location or timing of your class or your work schedule; or enabling faculty, instructors, or staff to teach or work remotely.
 If you believe you may need further accommodation, we urge you to submit a request as soon as possible so we can begin working with you.